To save more lives by bringing genetics to the practice of medicine.

 In genetics, the family is the patient.
 Our patient services include an extensive evaluation of your personal and family medical history, risk assessment, relevant genetic testing if desired, and state of the art guidance regarding management, screening, early detection, and prevention of disease.
 We specialize in adult-onset conditions and also provide prenatal genetic counseling.

 The Center for Medical Genetics is one of the largest genetics research centers in the Midwest.
 Our scientists are at the forefront researching the hereditary basis of cancer and other diseases.
-Learn more about our current research programs in hereditary conditions, common adult-onset diseases, genomics and family history tools.
+Learn more about our current research programs in:

 We are one of the leading research centers creating new Internet-based methods for physicians to screen their patients using advanced computerized family genetic history techniques.
 Use MyGenerationsTM, our proprietary software program, for a confidential hereditary cancer risk assessment.